1948 Summer Olympics torch relay: Torch route

 The ship dropped the torch off in Bari at 12:30 pm on 19 July.
 It was run north through several Italian cities before crossing the Simplon Pass into Brig, Switzerland on 23 July.
 From there it was run west until leaving the country at Perly-Certoux, and entering France at Saint-Julien-en-Genevois.
 The route then detours from the direct route to take in Luxembourg and into Belgium before re-entering France at Lille on 28 July, finally departing the country at Calais.
 HMS Bicester carried the torch across the English Channel to Dover, arriving at 8:25 pm on 28 July.
 It travelled through several towns in the South East of England until it arrived at Wembley, where it arrived only thirty seconds late after the entire journey.
 That delay may have only been in the final few hundred yards of the relay down Olympic Way outside of Empire Stadium as the pressure of the crowds on the torch carrier and their escorts reduced the pace to walking speed.
 Special celebrations were held at each border crossing, and at Pierre de Coubertin's tomb in Lausanne, Switzerland.

-It was agreed for a secondary Olympic Flame to be lit in Torquay during the games, and a secondary torch relay was conducted to take the flame from Wembley south to the coast to Torquay.
+It was agreed for a secondary Olympic Flame to be lit in Torquay during the games (as the town hosted the sailing events), and a secondary torch relay was conducted to take the flame from Wembley south to the coast to Torquay.
 The arrangements were the same as from Dover to Wembley but in reverse.

+Outside Greece, the cities and towns visited by the Olympic flame were the following ones: